An Aliens's Report on a Visit to Cleveland

 They close the schools; the children do not need to learn anything for 3 months.
 They travel; they change time so they can stay outside later (yes they actually change the clocks and think nothing of it)!

 They are a funny bunch these Clevelanders.
-They are eating less candy but the alcohol is still flowing.
+They are eating less candy but the alcohol is

 Come September they put the children back in school, they make the list again, no candy, less alcohol and better health.

 They get all excited about the games, especially what they call football (although they do nothing with their feet.)
 They now like brown and orange and wear it to all the games.
 Some of them dress like dogs and they paint their faces and wear masks.
 They even bark, honest they do!
+You haven't seen anything like these Clevelanders.
+They hoot and holler.
+How the team does determines how their week will go, good or bad.
+I really like it when they win.
+They slap each other's hands and hug.

-Toward the end of October they have a strange holiday.
-They dress scary and they party.
 Yes I'm sorry to say they drink, even the children drink cider, and eat lots of candy.
 They make the children stick their head in a vat of water and dive for an apple.
 Normally these people are very kind to their children.
 They in turn however get even.
 They dress in scary clothes go up to the door and demand, yes candy, or they will throw chicken eggs at their house.

-This month called November is a busy one.
-Everyone goes to a designated place to vote on who they want to be in charge for the next year.
-Some people get angry with their friends because they disagree on a leader.
+their friends because they disagree on a leader.
 But the day after the election everyone goes back to their own business.

 November also brings on the cold weather and snow.
 They complain a lot (I think they like to).
 The snow is an icy white liquid and everyone reacts differently to it.
 Some people hate it and push if off their yards.
 Others roll it in balls and throw them at other people.
 Some, mostly the children, roll it into large balls and put three of them on top of one another.
 They make a face using one of their orange vegetables for a nose.
 For some reason they put a hat on it (to keep it warm?) and call it a snowman.
 I'd hate to tell them but it looks nothing like a Cleveland man.
 If the temperature rises he melts.
+The cold weather brings on ice as well as snow.
+Again they react differently.
+Some put salt on it to melt it, some slide around on it even going to hills and slide down.
+They seem to enjoy it more than the ones pouring salt, and when they fall they laugh.
+The salt pourers do not.

-This month is dedicated to the turkey.
-School children draw pictures of them and stick them on the referigator door.
+stick them on the referigator door.
 I wondered if they were going to treat them as good as the dog and cat but no, it was a trick.
 After all this honoring of the bird they plan a holiday feast (something to do with the founding of the country) The turkey is killed and eaten at this extravagant feast.
 Stores offer dead ones if you spend enough money.
 Whatever happened that made them turn on the turkey in mid month I can't figure out.
 They say their leader in Washington sets one free on Thanksgiving Day, big deal.

 Clevelanders stuff themselves on this day not only with candy but with anything they can put in their mouths.
 I could hardly believe my eyes.
 It was like they never made the list!
-They even put the alcohol in their milk with the chicken eggs.

 Then the day after the feast they run to the stores and start buying gifts for everyone they know.
 The stores are a mad house.
 People are very harried.
 They push and they shove.
 The stores are playing holiday music.
 Everything is in chaos.
+They buy gifts, they wrap them beautifully, they send messages to everyone wishing them a happy holiday and good luck next year.

 They draw designs on their cookies, they switch moods many times a day.
 They are happy and sing holiday songs